wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 Under the hood, besides the screen and power supply, the technical capabilities remained unchanged.

-A slightly modified version called the _Game Boy Light_ sadly only really saw 'the light' in Japan, in April 1998, only five months before the arrival of the Game Boy Color.
-I am sure the system would have sold overseas xjust as crazy as the other machines, since it was the first Nintendo handheld to feature an electroluminescent backlit screen.
-European gamers like myself had to wait until 2006 to get their hands on the GBA SP AGS-101, the second backlit Game Boy model ever created.

-The GB Light's power source were two AA batteries instead of the AAA of the pocket, good for the same twelve hours of gameplay with the backlight turned on.
-Visually, the BG Light and the GB Pocket look the same, except that the back of the GB Light is slightly thicker to accommodate the bigger batteries.
-The PCB layout is identical to the Pocket.

 \newpage

 \begin{figure}[h!]
     \centering
     \includegraphics{ch-handheld-gb/hw-gbpocket.jpg}
     \caption[The Game Boy Pocket.]{The Game Boy Pocket.
 Early versions came without the "power" indicating LED, that was reintroduced later due to public demand.
 As usual, limited editions with special colors were also issued.
-This European model is from 1997.}
+The depicted European model is from 1997. \newline A slightly modified version called the \emph{Game Boy Light} sadly only really saw 'the light' in Japan, in April 1998, only five months before the arrival of the Game Boy Color.
+I am sure the system would have sold overseas just as crazy as the other machines, since it was the first Nintendo handheld to feature an electroluminescent backlit screen.
+European gamers like myself had to wait until 2006 to get their hands on the GBA SP AGS-101, the second backlit Game Boy model ever created. \newline The GB Light's power source were two AA batteries instead of the AAA of the pocket, good for the same twelve hours of gameplay with the backlight turned on.
+Visually, the BG Light and the GB Pocket look the same, except that the back of the GB Light is slightly thicker to accommodate the bigger batteries.
+The printed circuit board (PCB) layout is identical to the Pocket.}
 \end{figure}

 \newpage